Best of Hannity: Always Fighting for America - 7.4

 In fact, we have some things that you don't even have in the report.

-We put out the city.
+We put out what we signed.

-Uh that's going to be gone.
+That's going to be gone.

 We made a lot of progress, tremendous amount of progress.

-One of the things that I'm very happy about, we're not going to play the war games anymore, which you know how expensive that is.
+One of the things that I'm very happy about, we're not going to play the war games anymore, which you know how expensive that is?

 We'll find this massive bombers in for practice from Guam.

-I said, How far is Guam?
+I said, how far is Guam?

 Six and a half hours, sir.